Reports in TOP-Energy

 The three report types differ from each other in content and file format.

-The data report contains tables with the input and output data of the project and the scheme representations.
+The Data report contains tables with the input and output data of the project and the scheme representations.
 It is saved in Word format.

-There is the split button for the two Word reports and the split button Excel or the Excel data export (see the following figure).
+There is the split button for the two Word reports and the split button

 Data Report